Why Dog and Cat Teeth Clean is Important in Cottage Grove, MN

 Dental disease affects over two-thirds of cats and dogs by the time they are three years old.
 Too often, we see pets in the later stages of periodontal disease where teeth are damaged beyond repair.
 Treatment of the disease in these stages is difficult on your pet and costly to you.
 Yet, dental disease is entirely preventable.
-That’s why Park Grove Pet Hospital encourages pet parents of Cottage Grove and the surrounding communities to take a proactive approach to pet dental care with professional dental cleanings and effective home care.
+That’s why Park Grove Pet Hospital encourages pet parents of Cottage Grove, MN and the surrounding communities to take a proactive approach to dental care with professional dog and cat teeth cleaning and effective home care.

 Don’t let dental disease affect your pet’s quality of life.

-Treating Teeth Above & Below the Gum Line
+Treating Pet Teeth Above & Below the Gum Line

 The early stages of disease cause bad breath, gingivitis, and discolored teeth.
 Yet, the symptoms we see (and smell) are only part of the problem.
 Tartar also accumulates below the gum line and it is this build-up that has the most severe effect on gum recession, inflammation, and the progression of disease.
 To clean below the gum line, we need to use general anesthesia for our dental procedures for the comfort and safety of your pet.